BSI-Bund/secvisogram/README.md

 ### JSON Editor

-The _JSON Editor_ view uses the ACE editor to edit the JSON representation of the current CSAF document.
+The _JSON Editor_ view uses the Monaco editor to edit the JSON representation of the current CSAF document.
 Please note that only valid JSON content is accepted for further processing.

 [(back to top)](#bsi-secvisogram-csaf-20-web-editor)